jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 # A Single Heatmap {#a-single-heatmap}

 A single heatmap is the most used approach for visualizing the data.
-Although "the shining point" of the **ComplexHeatmap** package is it can visualize a list of heatmaps in parallel, as the basic unit of the heatmap list, it is still very important to have the single heatmap nicely configured.
+Although "the shining point" of the **ComplexHeatmap** package is that it can visualize a list of heatmaps in parallel, however, as the basic unit of the heatmap list, it is still very important to have the single heatmap well configured.

-First let's generate a random matrix where there are three groups by columns and three groups by rows:
+First let's generate a random matrix where there are three groups in the columns and three groups in the rows:

 ```r